tahnok/tahnok.github.io/_drafts/2018-07-31-pics-from-space-n00bs-guide-to-receive-noaa-weather-satellites.md

 ---
 layout: post
-title: "pics from space: n00b's guide to receive NOAA weather satellites"
+title: "Pictures from Space: a n00b's guide to receiving images from NOAA weather satellites"
 date: 2018-07-31 23:47:25 +0000
 ---

-It's been a dream of mine for a while to receive images from space.
+It had been a dream of mine for a while to receive images from space.
+I forget where I learned that you could do that, but it sounded so cool I knew I wanted to try.
 Around 2 years ago, I finally succeeded in getting images from the NOAA APT weather satellites, but I hadn't gotten around writing up how I did that until now.

 My initial research led to lots of confusing information on many different topics.
+What images were being broadcast and how?
 What kind of antenna did I absolutely need?
-How did I get the software?
+How did I get the software and configure it?
 Which were the satellites and how did I figure out when they were overhead?
+Hopefully this post will explain what you need to know and what gear you will need.

 There are 2 things you need to acquire: